Skip to main content

 This evidence paints a picture of testosterone as an active anti-atherosclerotic agent.
 It does not simply improve risk factors like cholesterol and blood sugar.
 It actively intervenes in the molecular machinery of plaque development and progression.

-The long-term cardiovascular benefits of are therefore a result of a multi-pronged biological effect ∞ improved metabolic health, reduced systemic inflammation, and direct protective actions on the blood vessels themselves.
+The long-term cardiovascular benefits of testosterone optimization are therefore a result of a multi-pronged biological effect ∞ improved metabolic health, reduced systemic inflammation, and direct protective actions on the blood vessels themselves.
 The clinical science, supported by large-scale trials, affirms that a properly managed optimization protocol is a powerful strategy for promoting male cardiovascular longevity.

 References